openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

     The recipe needs to be validated.

-Once the recipe is validated, the :guilabel:`compute the restoration map` button is released and the *Restoration suitability index* can be computed.
+Once the recipe is validated, the :guilabel:`compute the restoration map` button is released and the **Restoration suitability index** can be computed.
 Select the button to view the results map.

-The map will be centred on the selected AOI and the value of the *Index* will be displayed from 1 to 5 using a color-blind friendly color ramp – red being "not suitable" and blue "very suitable".
+The map will be centred on the selected AOI and the value of the **Index** will be displayed from 1 to 5 using a color-blind, friendly color ramp (red being "not suitable" and blue "very suitable").

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/restoration_map.png
     :alt: Restoration map